 Many of our Prep School teachers have trained and worked in secondary education, so they are extremely knowledgeable about the challenges that lie ahead.
 They are able to work with teachers in older year groups to to develop bespoke learning and support plans well in advance of GCSE’s so that when pupils sit their exams, they are calm, clear-headed and ready to turn over the paper.

 A walk in the woods is an unforgettable experience at Claremont and prospective parents cannot help but to be seduced by its magic and beauty.
 Our Outdoor Learning programme and Forest School provision is exceptional, and provides endless opportunities for fantastic cross-curricular, ‘hands on’ learning.
-You just have to SEE it to believe it which is why we advice all of our Prep School visitors to bring a pair of wellies with them!
+You just have to SEE it to believe it, which is why we advise all of our Prep School visitors to bring a pair of wellies with them!

 Both our Prep and Senior School curriculum are designed to engage, challenge and inspire creativity and at the same time equip pupils with enough knowledge and skills to help them thrive in a busy world, continuously moving forward.
 The latter is achieved by our constantly evolving, co-curricular programmes which are tailored to individual student’s needs and designed to empower pupils to think creatively, make good decisions, work collaboratively, problem solve and to not be afraid to try something new.